- Documentation

 that contains both user id and a password equivalent.
 This method is

-used for "password recovery" via email or similar.
+normally used for "password recovery" via email or similar.

 Security Notice